cisagov/ScubaGear/baselines/exo.md

 #### MS.EXO.17.2v1
 Advanced audit SHALL be enabled.
-- _Rationale:_ Microsoft Purview Audit (Premium) logs additional event types that are not included with Standard.
-Furthermore, it is required for government agencies by OMB M-21-13 (referred to therein as by its former name, Advanced Audit).
+- _Rationale:_ Standard logging may not include relevant details necessary for visibility into user actions during an incident.
+Enabling Microsoft Purview Audit (Premium) captures additional event types that are not included with Standard.
+Furthermore, it is required for government agencies by OMB M-21-13 (referred to therein as by its former name, Unified Audit Logs w/ Advanced Features).
 - _Last modified:_ June 2023

 #### MS.EXO.17.3v1